Average Net Worth by Age in America: The Complete Data

 Under 35: Building the Foundation

-At this stage, most net worth comes from modest savings and early retirement contributions.
-Student loan debt is the primary liability for many, and homeownership rates are low.
-A median of $39,000 reflects a generation that is just getting started.
+At this stage, your net worth is mostly whatever's in your savings and your starter 401(k).
+Student loans are dragging you down and you probably don't own a house yet.
+A median of $39,000 reflects a generation that's just getting started.
 The dramatic percentage increase from 2019 suggests that younger households benefited significantly from rising home equity and stimulus-era savings.

-If you are in this age group, the most impactful steps are building an emergency fund (see our emergency fund guide), paying down high-interest debt, and starting retirement contributions early to capture decades of compound growth.
+Most impactful moves right now: build an emergency fund (see our emergency fund guide), paying down high-interest debt, and starting retirement contributions early to capture decades of compound growth.

 35-54: Peak Accumulation

-These decades are when net worth typically grows fastest.
-Career earnings peak, home equity builds through mortgage payments and appreciation, and retirement accounts benefit from years of compounding.
+This is when the real growth happens.
+You're earning the most you'll ever earn, your mortgage payments are building equity, and your retirement accounts are finally benefiting from years of compounding.
 The median roughly triples from the 35-44 bracket ($135,600) to the 45-54 bracket ($247,200).

-The biggest risks to net worth at this stage are lifestyle inflation, excessive housing costs, and insufficient retirement savings.
+The biggest threats: lifestyle inflation, buying too much house, and not saving enough for retirement.
 Use the Retirement Calculator to check whether your savings rate is on track, and read our guide on retirement savings benchmarks by age.

 55-74: Peak and Plateau

-Net worth peaks in the 65-74 bracket at a median of $409,900.
-This represents a lifetime of accumulation: a paid-off or nearly paid-off home, full retirement accounts, and reduced debt.
+Net worth peaks at 65-74 with a median of $409,900.
+A paid-off (or nearly paid-off) house, full retirement accounts, and reduced debt.
 The slight dip after 75 reflects the drawdown phase, as retirees begin spending down savings and may face increased healthcare costs or transitions to assisted living.

-If you are approaching or in retirement, the FIRE Calculator and Retirement Calculator can help you model whether your current net worth supports your planned withdrawal rate.
+If you're approaching or in retirement, the FIRE Calculator and Retirement Calculator can help you model whether your current net worth supports your planned withdrawal rate.

 Net Worth by Education and Race